“My child is a natural born drummer!” You’ve probably thought that to yourself before you landed here.

 It is slightly cheaper than the Alesis Nitro, can be adjusted to suit younger children (4 years +) and has garnered pretty good reviews as well.
 You can read the reviews here.

 Now, if you’re looking for a toy drum to keep your child busy, without busting the bank, then toy drum kits are what you might be interested in.

 Fun Central AT996 *Desktop* drum kit

-At below $20, it’s a 3 piece drum kit that is real small and cute.
+At below $20, this is a 3 piece drum kit that’s really small and cute.

 You can watch a video of it in action here.

 This is a ‘full’ size toy drum kit that costs below $40.
 It’s a 6 piece drum kit (not 11) that is suitable for children below 4 years old.

 Here’s how it sounds:

 For more reviews from loving grandparents, click here.